Five Warning Signs Your Supply Chain Is in Polycrisis Mode

 Why these signs appear together

 Polycrisis couples systems.
 Physical capacity depends on information quality.
 Information quality shapes cash.
 Cash shapes supplier behaviour.
-Reputation quietly shapes policy and access.
-When you treat items as independent, the system punishes you.
+Reputation shapes access and policy.
+Treat items as independent and the system punishes you.
 The penalties arrive later and elsewhere.
-That is why registers grow while outcomes stall.
+Registers grow while outcomes stall.
+That is systemic risk at work.

 Mini-case: one small trigger, wide effects

-The map says “raise the cut-over threshold for air on SKUs A and B, trigger at day four, owner transport.
-Send a clean ETA message to planning within two hours.
-Issue a temporary allocation rule for top customers.”
+The map says: raise the cut-over threshold for air on two SKUs, trigger at day four, owner transport.
+Send a clean spec and ETA message to planning within two hours.
+Set a temporary allocation rule for top customers.
 Decision time drops.
 The blast radius shrinks.
 You avoid paying twice.

 What this means for operators